-Services firms and product firms are two sides of the same coin.
-The coin is the solution to a client problem.
+Some context for productizing services: services firms and product firms are two sides of the same coin.
+The coin is solutions to client problems.
 The “side” is what you show the client.

 I have B2B SaaS firm clients who are essentially consulting firms with a branded product.
 I have B2B tech consulting firm clients (custom development, data science, etc) with highly systematic technical processes, such as agile development, release-cycle deployment and maintenance, and plug-n-play architecture.
 Kinda like a product.
 That’s how I organized my prior tech consultancy, in fact.

 But here’s the problem with custom consulting: it’s harder to sell.
 Also, it’s a much less flexible Swiss army knife to your clients’ problems than a product.’